cchen666/titamu/README.rst

    optional arguments:
      -h, --help            show this help message and exit

-   # To list the VMs which filters by TITAN_VM_PREFIX environment variable
+   # To list the VMs which filters by TITAMU_VM_PREFIX environment variable
    $ titamu list
    +--------------------------------------+--------------------------+--------+----------------+-----------------------------+
    | ID                                   | Name                     | Status | Networks       | Comment                     |